How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each mL contains 6 mg besifloxacin.
+Each mL contains 6 mg of besifloxacin.
 Nonmedicinal ingredients: benzalkonium chloride 0.01% as a preservative, polycarbophil, mannitol, poloxamer 407, sodium chloride, edetate disodium dihydrate, sodium hydroxide, and water for injection.

 How should I use this medication?